-The module draws from comparative politics, international relations, and political thought to analyse the past, present, and future of the democratic national state, the dominant form of political system in todays world.
+The module draws from comparative politics, international relations, and political thought to analyse the past, present, and future of the democratic national state, the dominant form of political system in today's world.
 It addresses questions such as: Why are some states federal and others unitary?
 What explains the resilience of nationalism?
 Does economic integration leads to political disintegration?
 Why has regional integration gone much further in Europe than elsewhere?
 Is multi-national democracy possible?
 The module first charts the emergence of the modern state and its transformation into a national and democratic form of political system.
 Subsequently, it explores some key aspects of the formation, structuring, restructuring, and termination of states such as the unitary/federal dichotomy, processes of devolution, the challenge of secession, the question of the connections between the economic environment and the number and size of states, the phenomenon of supra-state regional integration, and the connections between nationality and democracy.
 It concludes by assessing the challenges facing the democratic national state in the 21st century and their likely trajectory in the foreseeable future.

-On successful completion of the module students will be able to:
+On successfully completing the module students will be able to:

-Identify the key contemporary challenges to the democratic national state and their likely future trajectory.
+5. Identify the key contemporary challenges to the democratic national state and their likely future trajectory.

-The University of Kent makes every effort to ensure that module information is accurate for the relevant academic session and to provide educational services as described.
+University of Kent makes every effort to ensure that module information is accurate for the relevant academic session and to provide educational services as described.
 However, courses, services and other matters may be subject to change.
 Please read our full disclaimer.